Wine Author and Expert at KFL

 Opera at KFL

-Opera returns to KFL with two sessions this year!
-This Fall will feature four Verde operas.
+the second session of Opera at KFL with Verde's Otello.
 Mark your calendars now for the four showings, all held on Saturdays at 1 PM.
 There will be a short intermission between acts with light refreshments.

 This program is sponsored by the Friends of the Library.No reservations are needed for this free program.
 For more information please click here, call 207/985-2173 or email us.